 Defining an attribute

 To define an attribute, you must specify a name and associate the attribute with an element and object type.
-Optionally, you can assign valid values to the attribute and select whether an attribute is required or not.
+Optionally, you can assign valid values to the attribute and select whether an attribute is required.
 You can use an element to identify the data type and field size for defining attribute values.

 To ensure consistency for data entry, you can define a specific range of valid values to the attribute.
 If you do not define valid values, then any entry valid for the attribute's data type and size is accepted.